COACH Opens Ahmedabad Store; The first Coach Store in Gujarat - www.lokmattimes.com

 To commemorate the store’s grand opening, Coach collaborated with Palladium Ahmedabad to orchestrate an exclusive event in the store.
 This event was attended by Coach guests, Coach loyalists and avid shoppers in Ahmedabad who appreciate the fusion of classic elegance and contemporary style that Coach epitomizes.

-Coach is a global fashion house founded in New York in 1941.
-Inspired by the vision of Creative Director Stuart Vevers and the inclusive and courageous spirit of its hometown, the brand makes beautiful things, crafted to lastfor you to be yourself in.
+About Coach Coach is a global fashion house founded in New York in 1941.
+Inspired by the vision of Creative Director Stuart Vevers and the inclusive and courageous spirit of its hometown, the brand makes beautiful things, crafted to last—for you to be yourself in.

 Coach is a Tapestry, Inc. brand.
 Tapestry is publicly listed on the New York Stock Exchange under the ticker TPR.